tmorse01/react-stepped-form-interview/README.md

 ## Bonus (If Time Allows)

-- Add more fields to PersonalInfo (phone, company, etc.)
+- Add phone field to PersonalInfo
-- Add a third step (Address)
+- Add apartment/unit number to Address
 - Persist data to localStorage
 - Better validation messages
 - Edit functionality on the Review step